2. Material accounting policies

 The Company's lease assets primarily consist of leases for buildings.
 The Company assesses whether a contract contains a lease at the inception of a contract.
 A contract is, or contains, a lease if the contract conveys the right to control the use of an identified asset for a period of time in exchange for consideration.
 To assess whether a contract conveys the right to control the use of an identified asset, the Company assesses whether: (i) the contract involves the use of an identified asset (ii) the Company has substantially all of the economic benefits from use of the asset through the period of the lease and (iii) the Company has the right to direct the use of the asset.

 The Company applies a single recognition and measurement approach for all leases, except for short-term leases and leases of low-value assets.
-The Company recognises lease liabilities representing obligations to make lease payments and right-of-use assets representing the right to use the underlying assets.
+The Company recognises lease liabilities representing obligations to make lease payments and right- of-use assets representing the right to use the underlying assets.

 i) Right-of-use assets

-The Company recognises right-of-use assets atthe commencement date of the lease (i.e., the date the underlying asset is available for use).
+The Company recognises right-of-use assets at the commencement date of the lease (i.e., the date the underlying asset is available for use).
 Right-of-use assets are measured at cost, less any accumulated depreciation and impairment losses, and adjusted for any remeasurement of lease liabilities.
 The cost of right-of-use assets includes the amount of lease liabilities recognised, initial direct costs incurred, lease payments made at or before the commencement date less any lease incentives received and an estimate of costs to be incurred by the lessee in dismantling and removing the underlying asset, restoring the site on which it is located or restoring the underlying asset to the condition required by the terms and conditions of the lease.
 Right-of-use assets are depreciated on a straight-line basis over the shorter of the lease term or the estimated useful lives of the assets whichever is earlier.

 If ownership of the leased asset transfers to the Company at the end of the lease term or the cost reflects the exercise of a purchase option, depreciation is calculated using the estimated useful life of the asset.
 The right-of-use assets are also subject to impairment.
-Refer to the accounting policies in section 2.10, Impairment of non-financial assets.
+Refer to the accounting policies in section 2.9, Impairment of non-financial assets.

 ii) Lease liabilities

-Atthe commencement date of the lease, the Company recognises lease liabilities measured at the present value of lease payments to be made over the lease term.
+At the commencement date of the lease, the Company recognises lease liabilities measured at the present value of lease payments to be made over the lease term.
 The lease payments include fixed payments (including in-substance fixed payments) less any lease incentives receivable, variable lease payments that depend on an index or a rate, and amounts expected to be paid under residual value guarantees.
 The lease payments also include the exercise price of a purchase option reasonably certain to be exercised by the Company and payments of penalties for terminating the lease, if the lease term reflects the Company exercising the option to terminate.
 Variable lease payments that do not depend on an index or a rate are recognised as expenses (unless they are incurred to produce inventories) in the period in which the event or condition that triggers the payment occurs.

-In calculating the present value of lease payments, the Company uses its incremental borrowing rate at the lease commencement date as the interest rate implicit in the lease is not readily determinable.
-After the commencement date, the amount of lease liabilities is increased to reflect the accretion of Interest and reduced for the lease payments made.
-In addition, the carrying amount of lease liabilities is remeasured if there is a modification, a change in the lease term, a change in the lease payments (e g., changes to future payments resulting from a change in an index or rate used to determine such lease payments) or a change in the assessment of an option to purchase the underlying asset.
+at the lease commencement date as the interest rate implicit in the lease is not readily determinable.
+After the commencement date, the amount of lease liabilities is increased to reflect the accretion of interest and reduced for the lease payments made.
+In addition, the carrying amount of lease liabilities is remeasured if there is a modification, a change in the lease term, a change in the lease payments (e.g., changes to future payments resulting from a change in an index or rate used to determine such lease payments) or a change in the assessment of an option to purchase the underlying asset.
 The Company's lease liabilities are included in financial liabilities.

 iii) Short-term leases and leases of low-value assets

 The Company applies the short-term lease exemption (i.e., those leases that have a lease term of 12 months or less from the commencement date and do not contain a purchase option).
 It also applies the lease of low-value assets recognition exemption to leases of assets that are considered to be low value.
-Lease payments on short term leases and leases of low-value assets are recognised as expense on a straight-line basis over the lease term.
+Lease payments on short term leases and leases of low-value assets are recognised as expenses on a straight-line basis over the lease term.

 Company as a lessor